 How to Fill out a W-4 Form

 Employees can elect to withhold federal income taxes based on marital status alone if married and not filing jointly with their spouse who is also employed.
-To do this, the employee completes only Step 1 (Enter Personal Information) with their name, address, Social Security number, and filing status, and Step 5 where they sign and date the form.
+To do this, the employee completes only the first step (Enter Personal Information) with their name, address, Social Security number, and filing status, and step five where they sign and date the form.
 The result should be less confusion and less time spent navigating the form.
-It is within optional steps 2, 3, and 4 on the redesigned Form W-4 where the changes begin.
+It is within optional steps two through four on the redesigned Form W-4 where the changes begin.

 Marital Status Box

-If the answer is “yes,” they have to complete Step 2, and then fill out Steps 3 and 4 for just one of the jobs (for the most accurate calculation, the IRS says to use the highest paying job).
-In Step 2a of the 2024 Form W-4, the IRS helpfully provides a Tax Withholding Estimator calculator to guide employees through the process of estimating their withholdings.
+If the answer is “yes,” they have to complete step two, and then fill out steps three and four for just one of the jobs (for the most accurate calculation, the IRS says to use the highest paying job).
+In step 2a of the 2025 Form W-4, the IRS helpfully provides a Tax Withholding Estimator calculator to guide employees through the process of estimating their withholdings.

 The calculator: